EMODnet/EMODnet-Biology-Phytoplankton-Greater-NorthSea/README.md

 ## Introduction

-The project aims to produce comprehensive data products of the occurence and absence of (phyto)plankton species.
+The project aims to produce comprehensive data products of the occurrence and absence of (phyto)plankton species.
 As a basis, data from EMODnet Biology are used.
 The selection of relevant datasets is optimized in order to find all planktonic species, and exclude all species that are not planktonic.
-The occurences from EMODnet Biology were complemenented with absence data assuming fixed species lists within each dataset and year.
+The occurrences from EMODnet Biology were complemented with absence data assuming fixed species lists within each dataset and year.
 The products are presented as maps of the distribution of the 100 most common species of (phyto)plankton in the Greater North Sea.

-This product then is also used for interpolated maps, using the DIVA software.
+This product then is also used for interpolated maps, using the DIVA software (Barth et al.,  [2014](https://dx.doi.org/10.5194/gmd-7-225-2014), [2020](https://www.emodnet-biology.eu/data-catalog?module=dataset&dasid=6588))

 ## Geographical coverage

 The aim is to cover the Greater North Sea.
-Subareas from the eez-iho layer in marineregions.org were selected as in the map below.
+Subareas from the layer intersect of the Exclusive Economic Zones and IHO sea areas in [marineregions.org](https://marineregions.org)  (Flanders Marine Institute, 2020) were selected as in the map below.
 Kattegat and Skagerrak were excluded for the moment, but could be added in a later stage.

 ![Map of regions](data/derived_data/regionsOfInterest.png)